Home Sailing La Rochelle The Boat Shop Directing Actor PROUT OWNERS ASSOCIATION Links Contact Sailing info la Rochelle

 WINTERING

-There is no problem with wintering in either the Vieux Port or Les Minimes.
-You are bound to find a place in one or the other.
-There are also winter places in Rochefort and possibly St Martin.
-The La Rochelle port WIFI does not extend to the Vieux Port so if you want to be on the 'net' via the Port system for €18 per month or €1 per day then Les Minimes is the place to be.
+The wifi link in la Rochelle marinas and the Vieux port is pretty dreadful!
+Unlike the excellent Vendee wifi you have to go into the Capitainerie in order to purchase daily credits and in lots of places the connection is so bad it crawls like a snail!.
+WIFI does not extend to the Vieux Port so if you want to be on the 'net' via the Port system for €18 per month or €1 per day then Les Minimes is the place to be.
 Sometimes you will be placed in the berth of a boat that has hauled or gone away for the winter and sometimes you will be on the visitors pontoon.

 Once the summer has ended you begin to have a problem.
 In the Vieux Port you would not be allowed to occupy a visitors berth during the summer even if you paid the very high 'daily rate'.
 Simply not allowed.
 If you are in one of the two basins you might just get away with it if you are living on board but no guarantee.
 In Les Minimes you can stay, paying the monthly rate, on the visitors pontoon except during the 'Grande Pavois' boat show when you MUST vacate it.
 The bad news is you pay monthly in arrears so if you go out for a sail or leave the berth for any reason and somebody else comes along - tough..
 There may no longer be a place for you that day/week/month if the place is busy.
 Not going to happen in the winter but during the summer they are rafted out 4 deep and frequently 'there is no room in the inn' on a hot sunny weekend...

 There are no easy solutions to the berthing problems except to say if you are there with the boat then you have a better chance.
-No point in trying to book ahead by telephone/fax or email unless you are a superyacht.
+No point in trying to book ahead by telephone/fax or email unless you are a super-yacht.
 The Vieux Port is working hard to encourage super luxury yachts to use the facilities and if you are lucky enough to own one you will get a berth - for certain.
 Winter and Summer.

 Lift out facilities

-There are 3 travel lifts in the Les Minimes lift out area where all the chandlers and commercial offices are.
+There are 3 travel lifts in the Les Minimes lift out area, where all the chandlers and commercial offices are.
 In order to get lifted out go round to the office and fix a date.
 They will of course want to know the weight, beam and LOA of your boat in order to allocate the correct travel lift.
 They will place the boat on the hard standing for up to a week beside an electricity and water outlet.
 You can hire 'jet washers' from the the chandlers in the 'lift out' area.
 In theory you are limited to 8 days but in winter you can stay much longer provided there is not too much going on.
 You cannot stay all winter on this hard standing.
 For that you need to find a place in one of the commercial lay up areas.

 There are excellent storage areas in the Big Boat work area beside the Bassin De Chalutiers, Near the Maritime museum - opposite the Aquarium.